heig-PRO-b04/java-backend/wiki/APIv1.Endpoints.md

 ```

 ## Session
+### `GET /session`
+Get the correct session coresponding with the given token.

+A token is needed.

+On success, the server will send a session object.

 ### `GET /mod/{idModerator}/poll/{ídPoll}/session`
-Get the last active session.
+Get the last active session for a given poll.

 A token is needed.